Special Events and Expanded Outdoor Permits

 2022 Expanded Outdoor Dining Application

 This new permit has been created specifically for temporary outdoor service for bars on restaurants on the public way or private property.

 Individual, fully-licensed food and/or liquor establishments may apply to temporarily use private property to extend service space, where proper social distancing and adherence to public health guidelines are observed.

 Applications for street closure will be accepted from Chambers of Commerce, SSAs, Business Associations, or a minimum of three (3) establishments (on a contiguous city block) applying together.
 At least 50 percent of participating establishments must serve food.
-Applicant(s) may request full street closure (maintaining a 12-foot fire lane) or use of private property, as long as:
+Applicant(s) may request full street closure (maintaining a 14-foot fire lane) or use of private property, as long as:

 There is no processing fee to submit the application for any Expanded Outdoor Dining Permit.